The deception of Christendom attempts to invoke God to validate national institutions and perverts the gospel of Jesus Christ.

-In common usage, the English term ‘Christendom’ refers to “that part of the world in which Christianity prevails,” either because most citizens of a nation or culture claim to be Christian or because a specific church is recognized by its government as the official religion of the nation.
+According to common usage, ‘Christendom’ refers to “that part of the world in which Christianity prevails,” either because large numbers of a nation’s citizens claim to be Christian, or because a specific church is recognized by the government as the national religion.
+Thus, that country becomes identified as “Christian.”

-In political contexts, ‘Christendom’ has become synonymous with “Western European civilization” and Christianity, consequently, is identified with specific nations, ideologies, and cultural values.
+In contemporary political usage, ‘Christendom’ is virtually synonymous with “Western European civilization,” consequently, Christianity is identified with specific nations, political ideologies, economic theories, and cultural values.

 This practice has prevailed since the merger of Church and State under the Roman emperor, Constantine the Great.
-The English term is a combination of “Christian” (or “Christianity) and “kingdom” – And one that is unique to English-speaking populations.
-It occurs nowhere in the Hebrew or Greek Bible.
+The English term is a combination of “Christian” (or “Christianity”) and “kingdom,” but the word occurs nowhere in the Hebrew or Greek Bible.

-In contrast to ‘Christendom,’ the New Testament teaches the “kingdom of God,” a realm in which the old social, national, and ethnic barriers have no place.
-In the gospel accounts, “kingdom of God” is the term found most frequently on the lips of Jesus to refer to his message.
+In contrast to ‘Christendom,’ the New Testament proclaims the “kingdom of God,” the realm inaugurated by Jesus in which all the old social, national, and ethnic barriers have no place.
+In the gospel accounts, “kingdom of God” is the term found most often on the lips of Jesus to describe his message and mission.

-The term ‘Christendom’ is a roadblock to the proclamation of the Gospel of Jesus Christ since it associates Christianity with specific nations and cultures.
-All too easily, its use as a cipher for Christianity hardens hearts to the genuine Gospel among men and women not well-disposed to the nation or culture that labels itself ‘Christendom.’
+The concept of ‘Christendom’ is a roadblock to the proclamation of the gospel of Jesus since it associates the biblical faith with specific nations and cultures.
+All too easily, its use as a synonym for Christianity hardens hearts to the genuine gospel, hearts not necessarily well-disposed to the country that claims to represent and defend the faith.

-‘Christendom’ is a pale imitation of the proclamation of God’s Kingdom by Jesus and the Apostles, if not its satanic counterfeit.
-Political operatives use it to advance their political agendas and to imply that God backs their presumption of power over others.
+And ‘Christendom’ is a pale imitation of the kingdom proclaimed by Jesus and the Apostles, if not its satanic counterfeit.
+In this fallen age, political operatives use the idea to advance their political agendas, implying to the gullible that God backs their plans and presumptions of power.

-In contrast, Jesus called all men and women to repent and submit to God’s sovereignty.
+In contrast, Jesus called all men to repent and submit to God’s sovereignty.
 His kingdom is a political reality that transcends all national, ethnic, economic, and cultural boundaries.
-By his death, Jesus redeemed men and women from every nation, tribe, tongue, and people, making them into a new “kingdom of priests.”
-In him, divisions based on national identity, economic status, or gender are disallowed- (Galatians 3:28, Revelation 5:5-12).
+By his death, he redeemed men and women from every nation, tribe, tongue, and people, making them into one new “kingdom of priests.”
+In him, divisions based on national identity, economic status, and the like, are disallowed, they are contrary to the cross of Christ – (Galatians 3:28, Revelation 5:5-12).

 “In Jesus,” God dissolved the “middle wall of partition” between the circumcised and the uncircumcised, between the Jew and the Gentile.
 No one is advantaged or disadvantaged before God based on his or her gender, race, or nationality.

-What counts is not national identity but whether a man or woman is “in Christ,” a disciple, and a faithful member of his covenant community.
-All those who belong to him are children of the same Father.
+What counts before God is not national identity but whether a man or woman is “in Christ,” a disciple and faithful member of His covenant community.
+All those who belong to Jesus are children of the same Father.

-The methods Jesus bequeathed to his people to establish his Kingdom differ from those of the political institutions of the present fallen world order.
-Christians engage society and the State by means of gospel proclamation and self-sacrificial service to others, not through the employment of political might or violence.
+The methods Jesus bequeathed to his people to establish his Kingdom differ from those of the political institutions of this world.
+Christians engage men by means of gospel proclamation and self-sacrificial service to others, not through political might, domination, or collective violence.

-The “weapons” that Jesus provides his church are perhaps impotent and contemptible in the eyes of the world, yet they are the very means by which he brought his message to humanity.
-His approach was epitomized in his submission to arrest, trial, and execution at the hands of an all-powerful empire.
+The “weapons” that Jesus gave to his church are contemptible in the eyes of the world, yet they are the very means by which he redeemed humanity and the creation itself.
+His approach was epitomized in his submission to arrest, trial, and execution at the hands of the all-powerful Roman Empire.